 What Conditions Qualify for Compassionate Allowances?

-The Social Security Administration (SSA) has a list of over 200 conditions that qualify as compassionate allowances.
+The Social Security Administration (SSA) has a list of disabilities with over 200 conditions that qualify as compassionate allowances.
 Some of the most common conditions that qualify as a compassionate allowance are ALS, Adult Non-Hodgkin Lymphoma, and forms of cancer like pancreatic or esophageal cancer.

 Many conditions on the compassionate allowances list show the specific set off criteria for how progressive or severe the condition must be.
 For example, breast cancer could qualify as a compassionate allowance if if it is in stage IV or has or it has metastasized.
+You’ll need to consult the SSA’s Blue Book listing in order to determine what records and medical documentation are necessary in your application for SSD benefits.

 You can find the full list of conditions that qualify as compassionate allowances at the SSA's website.
 If your condition is not on the list, but it is severe enough that you think it should be.
 You can submit a condition through the SSA's website as well.